Blockchains-Princeton/COS-ECE470-fa2022/Project1/README.md

 In this course project, you will build a simplified Bitcoin client.
 The client's goal is not to run in the Bitcoin mainnet or any public testnet.
 Instead, the goal is to run it inside your team and let you have fun with it.
 You have plenty of freedom in designing and implementing this project.

 ## Reading
-Please read [Rust by example](https://doc.rust-lang.org/rust-by-example/) to learn Rust grammar.
+Please refer to [Rust by example](https://doc.rust-lang.org/rust-by-example/) to learn Rust grammar.

-Please read [https://doc.rust-lang.org/cargo/](https://doc.rust-lang.org/cargo/) to learn Cargo, the Rust package manager, and building tool.
+Please refer to [https://doc.rust-lang.org/cargo/](https://doc.rust-lang.org/cargo/) to learn Cargo, the Rust package manager, and building tool.
 After reading chapter 1, you'll be able to install Rust and Cargo and run a Rust project.

 For [Rust standard crate](https://doc.rust-lang.org/stable/std/), we recommend you learn two very important structs: **String** and **Vec**.